 MD: I read that children who grow up with functional bonding will have a secure attachment style as adults.
 Can you explain or elaborate on what this means and how we as parents can encourage or foster this?

-RB: Groundbreaking research in the 1960s and 1970s by John Bowlby and Mary Ainsworth assisted in our understanding of attachment theory.
+RB: Groundbreaking research during the 1960s and 1970s by John Bowlby and Mary Ainsworth assisted in our understanding of attachment theory.
 Since their work, many psychological researchers have examined the different ways secure and various forms of insecure attachments with our parents affect our attachment styles as adults.
 If parents showed love, responded to our needs, and validated our feelings, then we were more likely to develop a secure attachment style.
 We then seek out and desire that same attachment style as an adult.

 MD: What advice do you have for those of us who keep mirroring the "family culture" we were raised with which continues to negatively impact our love life?

 RB: 1.
 Read books by John Gottman.
 Learn about the different patterns that lead to positive relationship outcomes and those that lead to negative relationship outcomes.
 Particularly start to learn about healthy ways to manage conflict and better ways to emotionally connect with your partner.